Sea monster

-Sea monsters are beings from folklore believed to dwell in the sea and often imagined to be of immense size.
+Sea monsters are beings from folklore believed to dwell in the sea and are often imagined to be of immense size.
 Marine monsters can take many forms, including sea dragons, sea serpents, or tentacled beasts.
 They can be slimy and scaly and are often pictured threatening ships or spouting jets of water.
 The definition of a "monster" is subjective; further, some sea monsters may have been based on scientifically accepted creatures, such as whales and types of giant and colossal squid.

 Sightings and legends

 Sea monster accounts are found in virtually all cultures that have contact with the sea.
 For example, Avienius relates of Carthaginian explorer Himilco's voyage "...there monsters of the deep, and beasts swim amid the slow and sluggishly crawling ships." (lines 117–29 of Ora Maritima).
 Sir Humphrey Gilbert claimed to have encountered a lion-like monster with "glaring eyes" on his return voyage after formally claiming St. John's, Newfoundland (1583) for England.
 Another account of an encounter with a sea monster comes from July 1734.
 Hans Egede, a Dano-Norwegian missionary, reported that on a voyage to Godthåb on the western coast of Greenland he observed:

 a most terrible creature, resembling nothing they saw before.
 The monster lifted its head so high that it seemed to be higher than the crow's nest on the mainmast.
 The head was small and the body short and wrinkled.
 The unknown creature was using giant fins which propelled it through the water.
 Later the sailors saw its tail as well.
 The monster was longer than our whole ship.

 Ellis (1999) suggested the Egede monster might have been a giant squid.

 There is a Tlingit legend about a sea monster named Gunakadeit (Goo-na'-ka-date) who brought prosperity and good luck to a village in crisis, people starving in the home they made for themselves on the southeastern coast of Alaska.

 Other reports are known from the Pacific, Indian and Southern Oceans (e.g. see Heuvelmans 1968).
-Cryptozoologists suggest that modern-day monsters are surviving specimens of giant marine reptiles, such as an ichthyosaur or plesiosaur, from the Jurassic and Cretaceous Periods, or extinct whales like Basilosaurus.
+Cryptozoologists suggest that modern-day sea monsters are surviving specimens of giant marine reptiles, such as an ichthyosaur or plesiosaur, from the Jurassic and Cretaceous Periods, or extinct whales like Basilosaurus.
 Ship damage from Tropical cyclones such as hurricanes or typhoons may also be another possible origin of sea monsters.

 In 1892, Anthonie Cornelis Oudemans, then director of the Royal Zoological Gardens at The Hague, saw the publication of his The Great Sea Serpent, which suggested that many sea serpent reports were best accounted for as a previously unknown giant, long-necked pinniped.

 It is likely that many other reports of sea monsters are misinterpreted sightings of shark and whale carcasses (see below), floating kelp, logs or other flotsam such as abandoned rafts, canoes and fishing nets.